rishabh00100/card_game_29/README.md

 ## Learnings from this project:
 1. Extensive use of OOPs to create instances of cards, players, bidding rounds, playing rounds
 2. Wanted to execute a quick GUI implementation for this game as my main goal is to focus on training the AI.
-I tried to use Unity and Kivy, but these tools are extensive and require significant learning curve.
+I tried to use Unity and Kivy, but these tools are require significant learning curve and was not aligned to my goals for this project.
 So, I decided to create the GUI using OpenCV

 ## Rules of the game:
 https://www.pagat.com/jass/29.html